 Oracle is focused on achieving net zero emissions by 2050.
 Oracle has committed to matching all worldwide Oracle Cloud Regions with 100 percent renewable energy by 2025.
 Several Oracle Cloud Regions are already powered by 100 percent renewable energy, which enables customers to run their computing services more sustainably and with a lower carbon footprint.

 Oracle’s impact, however, goes well beyond our own company’s goals.
 We know that serving a transforming world requires lengthening our reach.
-It means ensuring change-makers on the ground and having the resources they need to act quickly and effectively.
+It means ensuring change-makers on the ground have the resources they need to act quickly and effectively.

 Beyond our own sustainability initiatives, we also invest in impactful projects that are protecting the natural world and wildlife.
 Take National Geographic Pristine Seas as one example.
 National Geographic Explorer Enric Sala founded the project in 2008 to combine exploration, research, and media to inspire country leaders to protect the oceans’ vital places, and Oracle began supporting the project in 2009.